 - Look at handle materials.
 You want a knife that’s going to be easy to hold no matter what.
 If you are in the rain or snow, you need the same level of grip on the knife as when it’s the driest night in the middle of summer.
 If you cannot maintain a good grip, you could end up hurting yourself with a single slip.

 - Work within your budget.
-While you want to make sure you get a knife that does everything you want it to do, it’s imperative that you set a budget and work within what you can afford.
+While you want to make sure you get a knife that does everything you want it to do, you must set a budget and work within what you can afford.
 You still have to be realistic, however.
 A good survival knife is going to cost you upward of $100.

 - Read reviews.
 The reviews from people who have used the knife in the past as well as reviews from outdoor and military publications can tell you a lot about the blade and the overall knife that you are thinking about buying.
 The reviews will often tell you what the knife can and cannot do, how easy it is to sharpen, and what it’s good for so that you don’t have to wonder whether it is going to meet your needs when it is just you and nature.